Mailtrain-org/mailtrain/README.md

 ## Cons

-  * Alpha-grade software.
-Might or might not work as expected
+  * Beta-grade software.
+Might or might not work as expected.
+There are several users with list sizes between 100k and 1M and Mailtrain seems to work for them but YMMV
-  * Awful code base, needs refactoring
-  * No tests
   * Almost no documentation (there are some guides in the [Wiki](https://github.com/andris9/mailtrain/wiki))

 ## Requirements

-  * Nodejs v5+
+  * Nodejs v6+
   * MySQL v5.5 or MariaDB
-  * Redis (optional, disabled by default, used only for session storage)
+  * Redis.
+Optional, disabled by default.
+Used for session storage and for caching state between multiple processes.
+If you do not have Redis enabled then you can only use a single sender process

 ## Installation